Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How to choose the best airline rewards program for you

 Here are some considerations when choosing an airline rewards program for your travel needs.

+- What airlines do you fly with most?
 Chose a frequent-flyer program for an airline that has many flights available to you.
 This increases the chances you can earn miles and book award flights.

+- How many airline partners does your preferred program have?
 Airlines partner with other carriers to give their customers more flight options.
 Check out who your preferred airline partners with, and see if it’s part of an alliance that lets you use miles across many carriers.

+- What are the fees or other requirements?
 Most airline reward programs are free to join.
 However, many require you earn elite status to obtain the best travel benefits.

+- How frequently does the airline fly?
 Choose an airline that flies often so you won’t have to adjust your schedule around available flights.

+- What credit cards are available?
 Making purchases with credit cards is often the fastest and most effective way to accumulate miles.
 Whether the card is cobranded or one that can transfer points, find one that fits your spending habits.